Recognising advancement of gender equality: representation, progression and success for all.

 - addressing structural inequalities and social injustices that manifest as differential experiences and outcomes for staff and students.

-- tackling behaviours and cultures that detract from the safety and collegiality of our work and study environments for people of all genders, including not tolerating gender-based violence, discrimination, bullying, harassment or exploitation.
+- tackling behaviours and cultures that detract from the safety and collegiality of our work and study environments, including not tolerating gender-based violence, discrimination, bullying, harassment or exploitation.

 - understanding and addressing intersectional inequalities.

-- fostering collective understanding that individuals have the right to determine their own gender identity, and tackling the specific issues faced by trans and non-binary people because of their identity.
+- recognising that individuals can determine their own gender identity, and tackling the specific issues faced by trans and non-binary people.

 - examining gendered occupational segregation, and elevating the status, voice and career opportunities of any identified under-valued and at-risk groups.